Descriptor Examples

 Required resources: /dev/leds0, /dev/ttyS1

-Host helper: tools/examples/modbus_blinky_cli.py
+Host helper: tools/examples/blinky/modbus_blinky_cli.py

 descriptors/examples/can_button_led.yaml